clay/amphora/lib/routes/readme.md

 ### Modifying components
 `GET /components/:name[/instances/:id][@:version[.:extension]]` will return a component.
 The form the data is based on the extension (.html, .json, .yaml), or the Accepts header of the request.

 Requesting data without a version will return the latest saved version.
 Some versions have special rules (see [Propagating Versions](#propagating-versions)), but any other version name can be used to specially tag any particular version.
-Some versions are also created automatically to create an audit trail when saving to latest (see [Timestamped Versions](#timestamped-versions)).

 `PUT /components/:name[/instances/:id][@version]` will save the data such that `GET`ing the same uri will return exactly what was put there.